Dhghomon/easy_rust/README.md

 The `{}` in `println!` means "put the variable inside here".
 This prints `Hello, world number 8!`.

-We can put more in:
+We can put more in, just like we did before:

 ```rust
 fn main() {